FoxxMD/context-mod/docs/operatorConfiguration.md

 ## Minimum Config

-Below are examples of the minimum required config to run the application using all three config approaches.
+Below are examples of the minimum required config to run the application using all three config approaches independently.

 Using **FILE**
 <details>

 ```json
 {
   "credentials": {